leolion3/University_Stuff/Etc in der Freizeit/Spass mit SHELL/3. PC CRASHER/readme.txt

 the memory gets overloaded and your PC crashes (BLUE SCREEN MAY OCCUR)

 THIS IS FOR EDUCATIONAL PURPOSES ONLY!
-MISUSE OF THE PROVIDED CODE FOR PROHIBITED OR ILLEGAL ACTIVITIES CAN HAVE LEGAL CONSEQUENCES!
+MISUSE OF THE PROVIDED CODE FOR ILLEGAL ACTIVITIES IS PROHIBITED AND WILL HAVE LEGAL CONSEQUENCES!

 I AM NOT RESPONSIBLE FOR YOUR ACTIONS!

 ========================HOW IT WORKS========================

-The Script consists of 4 lines of Code, the first which can be left out.
+The Script consists of 4 lines of Code, the first can be taken out if you like.

 @ECHO off - prevents the SHELL from showing the actions it is performing